Film Spoilers and

 Fight Club (1999)

 An unnamed "Narrator" (Edward Norton), a bored, self-help addicted, and disillusioned corporate worker, found excitement (and a cure for his insomnia) in the twilight world of a macho "Fight Club" that featured bare-knuckle boxing.
+He enjoyed pretending to be a victim.

-During the explosive finale as terrorist violence escalated through activities called "Project Mayhem," Tyler threatened to blow up a dozen buildings of various major credit card companies and couldn't be subdued by the Narrator.
+During the explosive finale as terrorist violence escalated through activities called "Project Mayhem," Tyler threatened to blow up a dozen buildings of various major credit card companies and couldn't be subdued by the "Narrator".

 The Forgotten (2004)